furqaanfsb/Python/README.md

 # Python
-Contains code of practice sessions
+Contains code of practice sessions related to python